How it works

 In the past, we have had auctions close minutes after closing time, to up to two hours after closing time.
 We at LEVIS do not control the bidding clock and close of the auction, it is fully dictated by the action of the bidders.

 After the entire auction closes, you will be notified on which lots you were successful and at what price the bidding ended.
-Normally, a buyer's premium of 17% will be added to each lot and applicable taxes, depending on where you live.
-For the Whyte Benefit Auction there is NO BUYER'S PREMIUM but applicable taxes will be charged on the hammer price.
+A buyer's premium of 17% will be added to each lot and applicable taxes, depending on where you live.

 Your credit card on file will be charged within one hour of the auction closing unless we hear from you beforehand.
 If you would like to arrange an alternate payment method, please contact us and we will not charge your Visa or Mastercard.
 We accept e-transfers, bank wire, cheque, Visa, Mastercard, cash and debit.